Transfer Application FAQ

-Transfer students applying to UMD can do so using MyCoalition.
+Transfer students applying to UMD can do so using StandOut Admissions Network.

 The transfer early action deadlines are March 1 for fall admission and August 1 for spring admission.
-Applicants are strongly encouraged to apply by either of those deadlines, as they will receive priority consideration for admission to the university and merit-based scholarships.
-A complete listing of application deadlines is available on our Deadlines page.
+Applicants are strongly encouraged to apply by either of those deadlines to receive priority consideration for admission to the university and merit-based scholarships.
+For more information, review our complete listing of application deadlines.

 The early action deadlines are non-binding.
 Admitted students have 30 days from the date listed on their admission decision letter to confirm their enrollment at UMD.